leonjovanovic/drl-dqn-atari-pong/README.md

 - ![#009988](https://via.placeholder.com/15/009988/000000?text=+) `2-step DQN RMSProp`

 ### Algorithms
   Few selected variations of implemented algorithms are shown below.
-Altough it looks like DQN with 2 step and Double DQN outperformed Dueling DQN, important note to keep in mind is that these results need to be averaged over many runs, as both Double DQN and DQN with Multi-step = 2 showed high variancy in results (both better and worse than Dueling DQN).
+Altough it looks like DQN with 2 step and Double DQN outperformed Dueling DQN in efficiency, important note to keep in mind is that these results need to be averaged over many runs, as both Double DQN and DQN with Multi-step = 2 showed high variancy in results (both better and worse than Dueling DQN).
+As for accuracy Dueling DQN mixed with other variations of DQN showed best results.
 For more informations about viewing all of data, check out next section.

 ![](images/graph_total.png)